WelfzTwingoFurs/WegTek3D/README.md

 -No culling (polygons behind others still render);
 -Draw distance innacurate to value (depending on Angles FOV);
 -Floor texture position slightly innacurate to aspect ratio;
--Feet when you look down, draw distance fading, depth-shading options, have been deactivated;
 -No in-game options (all settings in editor).